sasq64/sasq64.github.io/cpp-javascript.md

 -------------------------

-The final piece of the puzzle is this; we need to design our program so that it reacts to events and not runs a main loop that does all the work.
+The final piece of the puzzle is this; we need to design our program so that it reacts to events instead of running a main loop that does all the work.

 This is what you need to do anyway if you want to compile to a javascript target (using *emscripten*), or if you use a third-party library that requires it, such as *GLUT*.